ipfs/kubo/README.md

 - Increase MaxRecordAge to 7 days to match the message TTL.
 - Accept gateway IPNS queries using a blockchainID.
 Resolves names to a peer ID.
 - Added optional cookie and basic authentication to gateway
+- Remove private key check from config initialization as OpenBazaar doesn't store the private key in the config